-The following table sets forth certain information about our executive officers as of March 31, 2022.
+The following table sets forth certain information about our executive officers as of the date of this proxy statement.
 Information regarding Dr. Mack, who also serves as a director, is set forth above under "Board of Directors and Corporate Governance-Continuing Directors."

 Name Age Position(s) David H. Mack, Ph.D.
-60 President, Chief Executive Officer and Director Winston Kung 47 Chief Operating Officer and Chief Financial Officer Leila Alland, M.D.
-59 Chief Medical Officer Deepika Jalota, Pharm.D.
-46 Chief Regulatory and Quality Officer
+61 President, Chief Executive Officer and Director Winston Kung 48 Chief Operating Officer and Chief Financial Officer Leila Alland, M.D.
+60 Chief Medical Officer Deepika Jalota, Pharm.D.
+47 Chief Regulatory and Quality Officer

 Winston Kung has served as our Chief Operating Officer and Chief Financial Officer since December 2017.
 From April 2013 to November 2017, Mr. Kung worked at Celgene Corporation, a global biopharmaceutical company, where he held multiple positions, including Vice President of Business Development and Global Alliances, and Chief Business Officer at Celgene Cellular Therapeutics (a wholly-owned subsidiary of Celgene Corporation).
 At Celgene, Mr. Kung led the formation of a strategic long-range plan for the company, along with overseeing multiple transactions and a team that managed the company's alliance portfolio of over 100 collaborations, equity investments and company integrations.
 Prior to working at Celgene, Mr. Kung worked at Citigroup from June 2010 to April 2013 in its Global Healthcare Investment Banking group and at Lehman Brothers (which was subsequently acquired by Barclays) from May 2007 to June 2010 in its Global Mergers and Acquisition Group.
 At Citigroup and Barclays, Mr. Kung worked on various transactions including public and private financings, merger and acquisitions, spin-outs and other financial advisory engagements.
 From August 2004 to May 2007, Mr. Kung worked at Amgen (Nasdaq: AMGN), a global biopharmaceutical company, as a co-founder of the Alliance Management group, and served as the deal lead on multiple acquisitions as part of the Corporate Development group.
 Mr. Kung also worked at Genentech, a biotechnology company (acquired by Roche), from November 1999 to September 2002 as part of the Business and Corporate Development group.
+Since September 2022, Mr. Kung has served on the board of directors of Janux Therapeutics, Inc. (Nasdaq: JANX), a biopharmaceutical company.
 Mr. Kung previously served on the board of directors of Alliqua BioMedicial (Nasdaq: ALQA) and GNS Healthcare, a private, healthcare artificial intelligence company.
 Mr. Kung received a B.A. in Biology and International Relations from Brown University and a M.B.A. from Harvard Business School.